heron-data/docs/docs/transactions.md

 :::warning
 We recommend batching transactions to a maximum of 1,000 per `POST` request to avoid timeouts.
+For optimal merchant enrichment in a sync use case, please batch to a maximum of 249 transactions.
 For instructions on how to batch transactions and get enrichments across batches, see [Async Flow](/async).
 :::

 You can `POST` transactions to the `/transactions` endpoint, where the body of